Last Updated on July 18, 2023

-When I first started researching and listening to all these bands and musicians from North Carolina, an eventual euphoria took over the initial overwhelm.
+When I first started researching and listening to all these bands from North Carolina, along with solo musicians and acclaimed bandleaders, an eventual euphoria took over the initial overwhelm.
 And not just because of the many stories behind songs and albums produced and created by these amazing people.

 The thing that really stood out to me is that many of these singers, songwriters, and bandleaders still live in North Carolina or return often.
 And the fact that Carolina remains on so many of their minds is a clear indicator that we’ve got something special in this state.

 Because there are so many, we’ve organized this guide to help you find that amazing artist that you love:

 - Bands from North Carolina

 - Musicians from North Carolina (Solo and Bandleaders)